NBISweden/teaching_literature_club/README.md

 <!-- markdownlint-enable MD013 -->

-The NBIS' teaching literature club in which we read literature regarding teaching and discuss those in an informal way.
+The SciLifeLab Teaching Literature Club is a group that reads literature regarding teaching and discusses it in an informal way.

 Go to [the nicely rendered pages](https://bit.ly/teaching_literature_club).